Graduate Programs in Veterinary Medical Sciences

 - Concentration in Toxicology (self-funded, thesis)

 - Combined with a Clinical Residency program (requires acceptance to a residency-training program usually through the Matching Program)

 - Certificate in Shelter Medicine, 9 credits (online)

 - Certificate in Veterinary Forensic Sciences, 15 credits (online)

 - Certificate in Forensic Toxicology, 15 credits (online)

-- Aquatic Animal Health (online and on-campus courses only—no certificate)
+- Aquatic Animal Health (online and on-campus courses only—no certificate)back to top

 Minimum Admission Criteria for Degree-Seeking Students